 Elk Grove Village, Illinois, named for the elk who once the roamed the areas forest and grasslands, began as just 1,500 acres of residential and industrial areas with a population of only 116 people.
 Today, Elk Grove Village is nearly 7,000 acres large and is home to 33,000 residents, several highways, and the largest industrial park in North America.
 Elk Grove Village Business Park, while only five square miles, contains the second largest concentration of employment in the state of Illinois, with approximately 100,000 people commuting here for work.

 Additionally, Elk Grove Village is just to the west of O’Hare International Airport.
 With the airport so close, many hotels can be found in Elk Grove.
 Elk Grove also has many facilities that are incredibly useful for the region, including Alexian Brothers Medical Center, which is ranked as one of the top medical centers in Chicago.
-However, even at the top medical centers, injuries can occur where you may need to consult an experienced medical malpractice personal injury lawyer.
+However, even at the top medical centers, injuries can occur where you may need to consult an experienced lawyer.
 If you or a loved one has been injured during a medical procedure, call the Law Offices of R.F.
 Wittmeyer, Ltd. today for a free consultation., and the Fox Run Golf Links Course.
 Busse Woods also still has several of the namesake elk for visitors to see.

-Drive Safely In Elk Grove Village!
+Driving Safely In Elk Grove Village

 With all those commuters, it is convenient that Elk Grove can be accessed by I-90, I-355, I-290, and the new I-390 (the former Elgin-O’Hare Expressway).
 It feels as if the Rebuilding and Widening Project has been the culprit of the construction on the Jane Addams Expressway for ages!
 Highway construction presents an added element of danger both for drivers and for construction workers.
 According to the U.S. Department of Transportation Federal Highway Administration, there were more than 87,000 crashes in construction work zones in 2010, nearly 1/3 of which resulted in injury.
 When you are involved and injured in a car accident, contact a personal injury attorney.
 If you have been hurt in a car accident in Elk Grove, Illinois, contact the Law Offices of R.F.
 Wittmeyer, Ltd. today for a free consultation.